Max-im/sorting/README.md

 ## App for test velocity different sorting strategies

-The App should not be applied for real mesure porpose the main target is to apply arch
+The App should not be applied for real measure purpose the main target is to apply arch